spencerdavis226/worldfeel/README.md

 # WorldFeel 🌍💭

-A real-time MERN application that collects one-word emotions from around the world and visualizes global feelings with a Liquid Glass UI.
+A real-time emotion collection app that gathers one-word feelings from around the world and visualizes global sentiment with a beautiful glass-morphism interface.

-## Current Status
+## ✨ Features

-Production-ready application with auto-expiring data, privacy-first design, and modern React architecture.
-Collects daily emotions with 24-hour TTL, provides real-time stats, and features a responsive Liquid Glass interface.
+- **Daily Emotion Collection**: Submit one word describing how you feel
+- **Real-time Global Stats**: See what the world is feeling right now
+- **Privacy-First Design**: Anonymous submissions with device-based cooldowns
+- **Auto-Expiring Data**: Submissions automatically expire after 24 hours
+- **Responsive Glass UI**: Modern, Apple-inspired interface with liquid glass effects
+- **Color-Coded Emotions**: Each emotion gets a unique color representation
+- **Live Updates**: Real-time statistics with 15-second refresh intervals

-## Quick Start
+## 🚀 Quick Start

 ### Prerequisites